bei-zhou/neutrino-W-boson-and-trident-production/README.md

 ## Units of the data
 First column: neutrino energy  [ GeV ]
 Second column: cross section  [ cm^2 ]
+Third column (for WBP only): relative uncertainty of the cross section (the thrid column times the second column gives the absolute cross section uncertainty).

 ## Basic usage